trilbymedia/grav-plugin-flex-objects/README.md

         </thead>
     ```

-    Next you simple need to edit the actual column, replacing the `entry.tags` output with:
+    Next you simply need to edit the actual column, replacing the `entry.tags` output with:

     ```twig
         <td>